agoralabs-sh/avm-web-provider/CONTRIBUTING.md

 We now decide to work on a future major release, which will be composed of multiple features, some of them being breaking changes.
 We want to publish our package for each new feature developed for test purpose, however we do not want to increment our package version or make it available until all the features are developed and tested.

 To implement that workflow we can commit our first feature to the `beta` branch.
 When pushing that commit, **semantic-release** will publish the pre-release version `2.0.0-beta.1` on the dist-tag `@beta`.
-That allow us to install our module with `yarn add example-module@beta`.
-Others installing with `yarn add example-module` will still receive the version `1.0.0`.
+That allow us to install our module with `npm add example-module@beta`.
+Others installing with `npm add example-module` will still receive the version `1.0.0`.

 The Git history of the repository is now: